-This setting allows you to Enable or Disable the UEFI Network Stack.
+This setting allows you to Disable or Enable the UEFI Network Stack.

-Ipv4 PXE Support
+IPv4 PXE Support

-This setting allows you to Enable or Disable IPv4 PXE boot support.
+This setting allows you to Disable or Enable IPv4 PXE boot support.
 If disabled, IPv4 PXE boot support will not be available.

-Ipv4 HTTP Support
+IPv4 HTTP Support

-This setting allows you to Enable or Disable IPv4 HTTP boot support.
+This setting allows you to Disable or Enable IPv4 HTTP boot support.
 If disabled, IPv4 HTTP boot support will not be available.

-Ipv6 PXE Support
+IPv6 PXE Support

-This setting allows you to Enable or Disable IPv6 PXE boot support.
+This setting allows you to Disable or Enable IPv6 PXE boot support.
 If disabled, IPv6 PXE boot support will not be available.

-Ipv6 HTTP Support
+IPv6 HTTP Support

-This setting allows you to Enable or Disable IPv6 HTTP boot support.
+This setting allows you to Disable or Enable IPv6 HTTP boot support.
 If disabled, IPv6 HTTP boot support will not be available.